Einsteiniumeinsteinian/emart-frontend/README.md

 # Ecommerce web application

+## Overview

+A FrontEnd (React) Application was gotten from <https://github.com/amadijeffrey?tab=repositories>.
+It consists of 3 parts.

+## Files Created

+The following files and folder structure were added to the already existing application:
+    - .github.
+    - docker-compose
+    - Dockerfile

-### Project Setup
+## Project Setup

 Set up env variables as seen in ./config.js and run "npm install --legacy-peer-deps"

 ## Available Scripts